ArkAngels/ArkAngels.github.io/ctf/csaw2019/baby_boi/index.md

 * C Source code
 * Libc library

 Using this libc library, we can spawn shell (/bin/sh) using the method *ret2libc*.
+Because this is 64-bit, there are few things we need to do this method:
+* libc base address
+* system offset in libc
+* /bin/sh offset in libc
+* pop rdi gadget

+Now I will explain why we need these: